an overview of traffic and user activity on your network. This view

 against which traffic matches occur.
 In addition, you can view network

-activity by source or destination zone, region, or IP address; by ingress
+activity by source or destination zone, region, or IP address; by

-of the devices most commonly used on the network.
+operating systems of the devices most commonly used on the network.

 —Displays an overview

 of the threats on the network.
 It focuses on the top threats—vulnerabilities,

 spyware, viruses, hosts visiting malicious domains or URLs, top